 CUMC collaborates with the HRC in several ways with Indirect Service where Small Groups collect laundry soap, diapers, or requested items such as board games.
 We have collected blankets and air mattresses to stock HRC supplies.

-Two to three days a week from 3:30-5:00pm we offer the Schoolwork Assistance Program, directed by Ralph Volk, providing tutoring for children of families that reside in the resource center in order to keep them current with their academic requirements.
+The Schoolwork Assistance Program provides tutoring and after school activities for children of families that reside in the resource center in order to keep them current with their academic requirements.
 The volunteer tutors are screened and must meet the requirements of Virginia Beach Public Schools.
-If you are interested in being a tutor you may contact Ralph by email at RalphLV3@aol.com.
-Due to COVID-19 there is no personal tutoring at this time.
+(NOTE: this program is currently on hold).

 Winter Shelter Meals: In January 2022 CUMC, will partner with The Gathering at Scott Memorial to provide a week of meals for the Virginia Beach Winter Shelter program.
 CUMC small groups and volunteers will help cook and serve breakfast and dinner, and offer a bag lunch to homeless individuals.
 As the Virginia Beach Winter Shelter program returns to physical housing inside church facilities in 2023 or 2024, CUMC hopes to return as a full host church in our own facility.